Bob Katter: Independent MP (2001–2011)

+Katter's Australian Party (2011–present)

 On 5 June 2011, Katter launched a new political party, Katter's Australian Party, which he said would "unashamedly represent agriculture".
 He made headlines after singing to his party's candidates during a meeting on 17 October 2011, saying it was his "election jingle".

 In the 2013 election, however, Katter faced his first serious contest since his initial run for Kennedy in 1993.
 He had gone into the election holding the seat with a majority of 18 percent, making it the second-safest seat in Australia.
 However, reportedly due to anger at his decision to back Kevin Rudd (ALP) for Prime Minister following Julia Gillard's (Prime Minister) live cattle export ban (Rudd, within weeks, reopened the live export market), Katter still suffered a primary-vote swing of over 17 points.
 His name heavily associated with Rudd.
 In the end, Katter was re-elected on Labor preferences, suffering a two-party swing of 16 points to the Liberal National party.

 In the 2016 election, Katter retained his seat of Kennedy, with an increased swing of 8.93 points toward him.

-On 15 August 2017 Katter announced that the Turnbull Government could not take his support for granted in the wake of the 2017 Australian parliamentary eligibility crisis, which ensued over concerns that several MPs held dual citizenship and thus may be constitutionally ineligible to be in Parliament.
+On 15 August 2017 Katter announced that the Turnbull government could not take his support for granted in the wake of the 2017 Australian parliamentary eligibility crisis, which ensued over concerns that several MPs held dual citizenship and thus may be constitutionally ineligible to be in Parliament.
 Katter added that if one of the affected MPs, Deputy Prime Minister Barnaby Joyce, lost his seat, the Coalition could not count on his support for confidence and supply.

 In November 2018, Katter secured funds for three inland dam-irrigation schemes in North Queensland.

-In the 2019 election, Katter was returned to his seat of Kennedy with a swing of 2.9 points towards him, in spite of an unfavourable redistribution of his electorate.
+In the 2019 election, Katter was returned to his seat of Kennedy with a swing of 2.9 points towards him, in spite of a redistribution of his electorate.
 In the 2022 election, he was re-elected again, and became the Father of the Australian House of Representatives following the retirement of Kevin Andrews.

+In July 2024 it was announced that a portrait of Katter has been commissioned to be hung in the federal parliament.
+It was unveiled in November 2025.

+In the 2025 election, he was re-elected again.